DanielShamsoddini/ALifeFinalProject/README.md

    Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan, a larger fitness is considered better, incentivizing movement along the positive x axis

+   Mutation:
-   Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class(the class for each robot)
+   Mutations are handled by a call to the Mutate() function inside of each Solution Class(the class for each robot)

-        In the mutate function there is a
+        In the mutate function there is a:

-            40% chance that a blocks size and connection directions are randomly changed 40% chance that the number of blocks is either increased or decreased by 1, so 20% chance each 20% chance that the number of blocks is increased or decreased by 2, 10% chance each
+            40% chance that a blocks size and connection directions are randomly changed

+            40% chance that the number of blocks is either increased or decreased by 1, so 20% chance each

+            20% chance that the number of blocks is increased or decreased by 2, 10% chance each

    Furthermore, for scenarios in which the brain is allowed to evolve, there is a seperate and independent:

-            20% chance that a sensor motor pairing is removed 20% chance that a sensor motor pairing is added, if one exists that does not violate the conditions of the scenario
+            20% chance that a sensor motor pairing is removed

+            20% chance that a sensor motor pairing is added, if one exists that does not violate the conditions of the scenario

    Here is a diagram of such mutations: